 Purpose of the Cycling and Walking Strategy:

 - set the overall vision for cycling and walking in Solihull

 - set a clear standard for cycling and walking infrastructure

 - ensure major developments consider active travel - more sustainable approach to transport

 - embed cycling and walking initiatives into local policy

-As part of the strategy, we will also be producing a Local Cycling and Walking Infrastructure Plan (LCWIP).
+As part of the strategy, we have also produced a Local Cycling and Walking Infrastructure Plan (LCWIP).
 LCWIPs are a new Government approach to identify cycling and walking improvements required at a local level.